DGross245/42-CPP-Modules/C07/README.md

     ```

 - **Exercise 01: Iter**
-  - Description: a template that executes a function on every index of the given array.
+  - Description: A template that executes a function on every index of the given array.
   - Usage:
     ```bash
     cd ex01